DIY Centerpiece for an Outdoor Party

 Got unexpected guests coming?
-In need of a little quick decorating with oomph factor?
-Want a conversation inducing centerpiece but not the work that normally goes with them?
-You like quick, easy and (almost) for free?
+In need of a little quick decorating with an oomph factor?
+Want a conversation-inducing centerpiece but not the work that normally goes with them?
+Do you like quick, easy, and (almost) for free?

 Got you covered my friends.
 This painted clay pots centerpiece idea is perfect for a casual wedding, garden party or simply to put some glam on your patio table.

-In fact my project of today is so easy and laid back that I think I would be insulting your creative talent if I gave you a full tutorial.
+In fact, my project today is so easy and laid back that I think I would be insulting your creative talent if I gave you a full tutorial.
 But let me explain the steps anyway:

 How to Make a Summer Centerpiece from Clay Pots